We in the maths department at the Queen Katharine Academy are creating a culture of success, positivity and belonging.

 Key Stage 4

-Through the delivery of our Vision and Mission Statement and embedding of our culture in our corridors and lessons will aim to meet the demands and rigours of the GCSE specification.
+Through the delivery of our Vision and Mission Statement and embedding of our culture in our corridors and lessons we will aim to meet the demands and rigours of the GCSE specification.

 Please do not hesitate to contact me with any queries regarding the KS4 Curriculum via email at email@example.com